SilasiLab/microspheres/README.md

 # localization.py Instructions
 1. press ctrl+alt+t to open a terminal window
 2. $ cd ~
+3. $ cd microspheres
 3. open up localization.py in a text editor and change the variable named "base_dir" at the top of the file to point to where your input directory is.
+You can do this with $ vim localization.py, $ nano localization.py, or with whichever other text editor you like using.
 4. $ python localization.py
 5. Inspect the output files